-It follows that any subsequent changes to meet new needs or to reflect new scientific advances requires a tortuous and time-consuming legal process.
-For example, the need to mount a greater European response to the new threat to human health posed by BSE could not be adequately satisfied within existing Programmes and required additional budget finance under procedures involving the European Parliament.
-On transport, the legal process is so constraining that the Specific Programme management, while wishing to focus more on inter-modality, concluded they were powerless to make the necessary changes.
+It follows that any subsequent changes to meet new needs or to reflect new scientific advances require a tortuous and time-consuming legal process.
+For example, the need to mount a greater European response to the new threat to human health posed by BSE could not be adequately satisfied within existing programmes and required additional budget finance under procedures involving the European Parliament.
+On transport, the legal process is so constraining that the specific programme management, while wishing to focus more on intermodality, concluded they were powerless to make the necessary changes.

 These problems have diminished the reputation of the Union and the Commission and created frustration among participants.
-This has led to some companies and organisations refusing to participate and, for resource-limited SMEs, made the prospect of participation even more daunting.
+This has led to some companies and organizations refusing to participate and, for resource-limited SMEs, made the prospect of participation even more daunting.

-4.2.2 A New Legal Framework
+4.2.2.
+A new legal framework

-A new legal basis is urgently required for the Fifth Framework Programme to improve its strategic content, flexibility and efficiency.
+A new legal basis is urgently required for the fifth framework programme to improve its strategic content, flexibility and efficiency.